SASE-Drexel/mentorship-2024/_collections/_mentors/2024-10-21-Benjamin-Kuoch.md

 ### Why Do I Want To Be a SASE Mentor?

-I think it'd be cool to have a mentee.
+I think it'd be fun to have a mentee.
 I had a lot of fun being a mentee last year and I think it'd be really cool to be able to support someone whether it be professional or just life in general.

 ### Career Goals